SamMatt87/SamMatt87.github.io/Lego_sets.md

 ### MOCs API

-In the Lego community a MOC or "My Own Creation" is a user created set, sometimes based on the parts available in an existing set.
+In the Lego community a MOC or "My Own Creation" is a user-created set, sometimes based on the parts available in an existing set.
 This API returns the details of registered MOCs filtered by the base set that they started with.
 Looking at the number of MOCs based on each set may be an indication of the set classification.
 I included the code to extract this nuber below.
 ```
 def moc_count(set: str) -> int:
     operation = f"/api/v3/lego/sets/{set}/alternates/?page_size=100"